derrickwan8/getting-and-cleaning-data-course-project/README.md

 This repository contains the following files:

-1. CodeBook - describes the contents of the data set
+1. CodeBook - describes the variables, the data, and any transformations or work that you performed to clean up the data
-2. README.md - overview of this project.
+2. README.md - explains how all of the scripts work and how they are connected.
 3. run_analysis.R - the R script that generate the result data set.
-4. tidy_data.txt - text file contains the result data set after cleaning.
+4. tidy_data.txt - text file contains the tidy data set after cleaning.

 run_analysis.R script performs the following:
 1. Merges the training and the test sets to create one data set.